Pronunciation of GIF: Dictionaries

+Different dictionaries disagree on the inclusion and ordering of different pronunciations.

 Incidents

 In May 2013, Wilhite was presented with a lifetime achievement award at the annual Webby Awards honoring excellence on the Internet.
 Upon accepting the award at the ceremony, Wilhite displayed a five-word slide that simply read, in all caps: "It's pronounced 'jif' not 'gif'".
 Here, jif refers to the soft g pronunciation.
 Following the speech, Wilhite told The New York Times: "The Oxford English Dictionary accepts both pronunciations.
 They are wrong.
 It is a soft g ...
 End of story."

 The audience attending the ceremony reacted positively to the short speech, but it generated controversy online, with some commentators pushing back against Wilhite's pronunciation.
 Van der Meulen remarked that this "seems to be the first ever coiner of a word (or acronym, to be more specific) who gave usage advice about his own creation".
 More than 17,000 tweets were made in the aftermath of the speech, making "GIF" a trending topic, and more than 50 news articles were written on the incident.
 The Columbia Journalism Review remarked three years later that the debate seemed to peak with this incident.
 The peanut butter company Jif responded to a tweet asking how they were feeling following the speech, commenting, "We're nuts about him today."
 Seven years later, Jif performed a publicity stunt with GIF-hosting platform Giphy.
 The two companies released a joint statement, arguing that the correct pronunciation employs a hard g and releasing limited-time jars of peanut butter labeled "GIF" instead of "JIF".

-In October 2013, The New York Times faced some light criticism on social media for an article that began with the words, "A GIF, pronounced jif, is a compressed image file format invented in 1987."
+In October 2013, The New York Times faced some light criticism on social media for an article written by Sarah Lyall that began with the words, "A GIF, pronounced jif, is a compressed image file format invented in 1987."
 The article included a link to an earlier article from the newspaper, covering Wilhite's speech and the quote he gave them.
 In December 2013, Alex Trebek, the host of game show Jeopardy!, attracted media attention when the final clue of the episode referenced Wilhite's presentation and opinion on the pronunciation.
 Trebek read out the responses of contestants using a soft g when the word "GIF" appeared in the correct responses of all three contestants.
 In the past, Trebek had pronounced each letter individually, to remain neutral.

 In June 2014, Barack Obama, then President of the United States, opined that the acronym should be pronounced with a hard g when prompted in a conversation with David Karp, the founder of Tumblr.
 Miles Klee of The Daily Dot highlighted an April 2013 post on the White House's Tumblr blog, which included a humorous infographic with the text "animated GIFs (hard 'g')".